Bitter Ale Tasting Experience

 Giles Smeeth founded the Dorset Brewing Company 25 years ago when he restored an 800-year-old brewing tradition to the Dorset port of Weymouth in the heard of the Jurassic Coast.
 This family brewery produces up to 1.5 million pints a year, which is less than globalised breweries produce in a day (with the likes of Fosters producing 2.2 million per day).
 Dorset Knob is a zesty, light amber ale with a malty character and a hoppy, floral nose.
 Perfect with roast beef.

 Founded by father and son team, Dave and Rob Sherwood, 15 years ago, Yeovil Ales hand craft, brew and bottle their amazing beers in small batches in Lufton, Somerset.
-Each beer is crafted using Somerset water and whole hop cones, completely unfiltered and unfined the great taste is left in.
+Each beer is crafted using Somerset water and whole hop cones, completely unfiltered and unfined, preserving the great taste.
 Ruby is a premium red bitter with rich malt depth.
 The smooth palate is pronounced by English hops, giving the trademark Yeovil Ales aromatic signature.
 Pairs perfectly with duck and stir-fries.

-5th generation brewer Patrick McCaig has an incredible passion for beer and brewing; and he certainly knows a thing or two about producing the best!
+Fifth generation brewer, Patrick McCaig, has an incredible passion for beer and brewing and certainly knows a thing or two about producing the best!
 He uses the finest selection of handpicked ingredients, including their own yeast culture and water from the River Otter, to create his award-winning beers here, in the heart of Devon.
 Distinctly Devonshire, Otter Bitter is an easy drinking, session beer that instantly refreshes.
 Fruity notes and well-balanced malty flavours are tinged with a hint of bitterness, making this the perfect pairing for roasted ruby red beef.

 Red Rock is a family run brewery based on a farm in Teignmouth, South Devon.
 For almost 15 years, the team have been hand-brewing their award-winning ales and beers using their very own pure spring water and an artisan approach.
 Red Rock is a traditional best bitter brewed using the English Goldings hop, blended with Cascade and Eureka hops to create a wonderful bitter sweet, malty start with subtle roasted notes and a zesty hop finish.
 The perfect pair to a beautiful beef casserole.